 What did Jonah do when he was swallowed by a whale?
 He sang; well – everybody sings in Wales.
 There’s certainly a strong oral tradition in Wales, but don’t think the place is just about endless singing and poetry.
 There’s rugby too.
-And if you like castles, there are apparently 641 of them – mostly built by the nasty Normans/evil English – and at least 100 survive in recognisable form.
+And if you like castles, there were apparently 641 of them once upon a time – mostly built by the nasty Normans/evil English – and at least 100 survive in recognisable form.
 There are only three towns with a population greater than 100,000 in Wales, all in the south – Swansea, Newport and Cardiff, the capital city – with a reputation for its lively nightlife.
 Wales also boasts Britain’s smallest city, St Davids, which is dominated by its wonderful cathedral and the ruins of its Bishop’s Palace.
 South Wales was highly industrialised in the 19th century, mostly based on coal and steel; North Wales used to be the world’s largest producer of slate.
 Nowadays, the economy relies on the service sector – much like other parts of Great Britain.

 So, 10 random places to think about:

 If you turn left on any road heading north-south between Gloucester and Chester, and keep heading west, you’ll find Wales.
 The M4 from London heads direct to Cardiff in the south and Gower beyond that.
 The nature of the place means that getting around the country fast isn’t always possible – but why would you want to do that anyway?
 Rail routes are mainly east-west: in the south to Cardiff and on to Milford Haven; mid-Wales from Birmingham through Shrewsbury to Aberystwyth; North Wales from Manchester, Crewe, Chester and on to Bangor and Holyhead.
 There are three ferry ports with services to/from Ireland: Holyhead in North Wales and Fishguard and Pembroke Dock in south-west Wales.
 Holyhead and Fishguard are owned and operated by Stena Line, and Pembroke Dock is part of the Milford Haven Port Authority.
 There is an international airport at Cardiff – though destinations are mainly European.
 Liverpool John Lennon or Manchester airports provide alternatives from the north – or Heathrow is just down the M4.